 To discover what kind of online degree programs that FNU offers, visit our online page here.

 FNU: Helping You Weigh Your Academic Options

-Our university is dedicated to helping all of our students succeed whether they are taking classes on campus or thousands of miles away taking distance learning courses.
-Our advisors are just one phone call away to support students throughout their time at FNU.
+FNU is dedicated to helping all students succeed whether they are taking classes on campus or miles away with distance learning courses.
+Remember, our academic advisors are just one phone call away to support students throughout their time at FNU.

-We also assist our students with financial aid assistance to help them afford their degree.
-Visit our Financial Aid webpage to learn about all of the financial aid opportunities you might qualify for.
+We also assist our students through financial aid assistance to help them afford their degree.
+Visit our Financial Aid webpage to learn about all the financial aid opportunities you might qualify for.